melvir/tap-backendtest/README.md

 * Lesser help desk call
 * Software developers become happier

+## Testing Pattern
+* Adopt the Arrange, Act, Assert model
+* Arrange describes whatever setup is needed (eg. initializing a set of sample employees)
+* Act describes the subject's behavior that's under test (and typically only describes a single line needed to invoke that behavior) (eg. saving to store)
+* Assert describes the verification that the subject's behavior had the desired effect by evaluating its return value (eg. asserting response match to a sample employee prepared earlier)

 ## What to test & why test / Minimal Code coverage
 * API